 - Business will be closed or face other consequences if they do not comply with the county’s rules for the safety of employees and patrons.
-The county is putting a process for this in place.

 - Anyone waiting to hear back about a COVID-19 test is encouraged to quarantine until the test results are known.